nandhitharatan/RESQ/README.md

 ### SDG 3 — Good Health & Well-being

-Every second counts in a medical emergency, yet most people freeze because they simply don't know what to do.
-In India, a large portion of the population has no access to quick, reliable medical guidance — especially those who don't speak English.

-RESQ directly tackles this by giving anyone, anywhere, instant step-by-step first aid instructions the moment something goes wrong.
-The built-in severity checker stops panic-driven mistakes before they happen.
-A one-tap 108 emergency call and a real-time nearby hospital finder ensure help is never more than a few seconds away.
+In India, most people freeze during emergencies simply because nobody taught them what to do.
+Existing resources are English-only and assume calm — the opposite of what an emergency looks like.
+RESQ gives anyone instant step-by-step first aid in their own language the moment something goes wrong.
+The severity checker stops panic-driven mistakes, the one-tap 108 call removes friction, and the real-time hospital finder means help is never more than a few seconds away.

 ### SDG 4 — Quality Education

-First aid is one of the most important life skills a person can have, yet it is completely ignored in Indian schools.
-Students spend years in classrooms but graduate without knowing how to treat a burn or stop bleeding.

-RESQ fills this gap — and doesn't stop at urban students.
-For people in remote areas, tribal regions, and villages where the nearest hospital can be hours away, knowing first aid isn't a bonus skill, it's survival.
-The Indian home remedies feature teaches users to use what's already in their backyards and kitchens.
-Every time someone in a remote village uses RESQ, they're not just getting immediate help — they're learning traditional healing methods that have worked for generations.
+First aid is one of the most important life skills a person can have, yet Indian schools completely ignore it.
+For people in remote villages where the nearest hospital can be hours away, knowing first aid isn't a bonus — it's survival.
+RESQ fills that gap with voice guidance in Telugu and Hindi, Indian home remedies using what's already in their kitchens, and step-by-step instructions anyone can follow without a medical background.
 > **RESQ doesn't just respond to emergencies.
 It educates communities to handle them — bridging the gap between health and knowledge, one user at a time.**

 ---